ormandi/Gossip-Learning-Framework/README.md

 This framework includes some predefined learning scenarios based on the prototype implementation of the machine learning algorithms and the well-known [Iris learning database](http://archive.ics.uci.edu/ml/datasets/Iris).
 To play with them you have to perform the following steps:

 * __getting the source__: First you have to download the source code of the framework.
-Probably the easiest way to do that is cloning the this git repository by typing `git clone git://github.com/RobertOrmandi/Gossip-Learning-Framework.git`.
+Probably the easiest way to do that is cloning this git repository by typing `git clone git://github.com/RobertOrmandi/Gossip-Learning-Framework.git`.

 * __building it__: The building process is supported with *ant*.
 Since to create a jar you have to type `ant` at the root directory of the project.
 This will produce the *gossipLearning.jar* at the *bin* directory of the project.
 (All of the libraries which are necessary for building or running the project are included at the *lib* directory of the project.)